aks5bx/waimea-wave-data/README.md

 ## Analysis

 In order to understand the underlying relationships between current environmental conditions and current wave height, we leverage SHAP values to dive under the hood and determine which features impact our target variable and how they do so.
-SHAP value plots can be found in the notebook `xgboost.ipynb`.
+SHAP value plots can be found in the notebook `xgboost.ipynb` or in the `prototyping/` directory as png files.

 Understanding the relationships between current environmental conditions and current wave height can help us prioritize features when we ultimately predict future wave height.